Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods: Noise reduction schemes

-\paragraph{Blurring} In the computed weighted image $\Psi$ and the \textit{adaptive manifolds} $\eta_S$, Recursive Filtering ({RF}) \cite{Gastal2011} is applied so that the values of each manifold in $\eta_S$ can be blurred accordingly in $\Psi$ and $\Psi_0$.
-Gastal et al. proposed to conduct this procedure in a down-scaled domain so that further smoothing could be expected after the following up-scaling interpolation.
-The down-scaling factor $d_f$ is calculated as such (e.g., $d_f = 2$ states a half-scaled domain),
+\paragraph{Blurring} In the computed weighted image $\Psi$ and the \textit{adaptive manifolds} $\eta_S$, Recursive Filtering (RF) \cite{Gastal2011} is applied so that the values of each manifold in $\eta_S$ can be blurred accordingly in $\Psi$ and $\Psi_0$. \cite{Gastal2011} proposed to conduct this procedure in a down-scaled domain so that further smoothing could be expected after the following up-scaling interpolation.
+The down-scaling factor $d_f$ is calculated as such (e.g., $d_f = 2$ states a half-scaled domain), \begin{linenomath*}

-by taking into account the adopted spatial/intensity filter range of standard deviations $\sigma_s$ and $\sigma_r$.
+\end{linenomath*} by taking into account the adopted spatial/intensity filter range of standard deviations $\sigma_s$ and $\sigma_r$.

 \paragraph{Slicing} As mentioned above, the \textit{Splatting} and \textit{Blurring} steps are performed in an iterative manner and, at each iteration step, a weight projection matrix $\Psi_0$ and a weighted image $\Psi$ are created.
-By defining the {\textit{Blurring}} responses of these with {RF} as ${\Psi}^{blur}(k)$ and ${\Psi_0}^{blur}(k)$ where $k$ represents iteration number, the final normalized result of the filter $I_f$ is as follows,
+By defining the \textit{Blurring} responses of these with RF as ${\Psi}^{blur}(k)$ and ${\Psi_0}^{blur}(k)$ where $k$ represents iteration number, the final normalized result of the filter $I_f$ is as follows, \begin{linenomath*}

-where $K$ is the total numbers of created adaptive manifolds.
+\end{linenomath*} where $K$ is the total numbers of created adaptive manifolds.
 Note that up-scaling is performed by bilinear interpolation on every $\Psi^{blur}$ and ${\Psi_0}^{blur}$ to recover the domain size from the down-scaled one due to \textit{Blurring} step.

-\paragraph{Adaptive manifolds} In the first iteration, the $\eta_S$ are obtained from the low-pass filter response of $f_S$ with the use of Eq. \ref{eq:low_pass}.
+\paragraph{Adaptive manifolds} In the first iteration, the $\eta_S$ are obtained from the low-pass filter response of $f_S$ with the use of eq.~\ref{eq:low_pass}.
 The responses of the low-pass filter locally represent the mean value of the local intensities, which reflects well the majority of intensities within the sub-domain while it lacks variation.
-By taking into account this drawback, Gastal et al. introduced a hierarchical structure to include better representative information from additionally created dimensions.
+By taking into account this drawback, \cite{Gastal2011} introduced a hierarchical structure to include better representative information from additionally created dimensions.
 These additional dimensions are created by clustering the pixels of $f_S$.
 By taking each of $\eta_S$ as default points, the pixels which had intensities above $\eta_S$ and below are classified accordingly.